fisean/gnui/README_fltk1_to_fltk2.txt

 2. gnui include filenames
 	a. gnui header all have a lowercase .h extension
 	b.
-No gnui header should have a Fl_ prefix, if you find the case please report it
+No gnui header should have a GNUI_ prefix, if you find the case please report it
 	c.
 FL/Fl.H equivalent include is now gnui/run.h

 3. gnui namespaces and naming conventions
-	a. all gnui widgets and most public functions are defined in the gnui namespace (without the Fl_ prefix).
+	a. all gnui widgets and most public functions are defined in the gnui namespace (without the GNUI_ prefix).
 		For instance, creating a gnui Window could be written as follow: gnui::Window myWin(300,300);
 		Or